Deep learning

 Overall Course Objectives

-Machine perception of natural signals has improved a lot in the recent years thanks to deep learning (DL).
-Improved image recognition with DL will make self-driving cars possible and is leading to more accurate image-based medical diagnosis.
-Improved speech recognition and natural language processing with DL will lead to many new intelligent applications within health-care and IT.
+Machine perception of natural signals has improved tremendously in recent years thanks to deep learning (DL).
+DL is the primary technology behind generative AI for images and text.
+Improved image recognition is leading to more accurate image-based medical diagnosis.
+Improved speech recognition and natural language processing with DL will lead to many new intelligent applications within health care and IT.
 Pattern recognition with DL in large datasets will give new tools for drug discovery, condition monitoring and many other data-driven applications.

-The purpose of this course is to give the student a detailed understanding of the deep artificial neural network models, their training, computational frameworks for deployment on fast graphical processing units, their limitations and how to formulate learning in a diverse range of settings.
-These settings include classification, regression, sequences and other types of structured input and outputs and for reasoning in complex environments.
+This course gives the student a detailed understanding of the deep artificial neural network models, their training, computational frameworks for deployment on fast graphical processing units, their limitations and how to formulate learning in a diverse range of settings.
+These settings include classification, regression, sequences, and other types of structured input and outputs, as well as reasoning in complex environments.

 Learning Objectives

-• Demonstrate knowledge of machine learning terminology such as likelihood function, maximum likelihood, Bayesian inference, feed-forward, convolutional and Transformer neural networks, and error back propagation.
+- Demonstrate knowledge of machine learning terminology such as likelihood function, maximum likelihood, Bayesian inference, feed-forward, convolutional, sequential and Transformer neural networks, and error back propagation.

 Course Content